hashicorp/vagrant/README.md

 ## Contributing to Vagrant

+Package dependencies: Vagrant requires `bsdtar` to be available on your system PATH to run tests successfully.

 Once your Vagrant bundle is installed from Git repository, you can run the test suite with:

     bundle exec rake